-For many years McCartney refused to admit the extend of the Lennon-goading contained within Ram.
+For many years Paul McCartney refused to admit the extent of the Lennon-goading contained within Ram.

 Piss off, cake.
 Like, a piece of cake becomes piss off cake, And it’s nothing, it’s so harmless really, just little digs.
 But the first line is about “too many people preaching practices.”
 I felt John and Yoko were telling everyone what to do.
 And I felt we didn’t need to be told what to do.
 The whole tenor of the Beatles thing had been, like, each to his own.
 Freedom.
 Suddenly it was “You should do this.”
 It was just a bit the wagging finger, and I was pissed off with it.
 So that one got to be a thing about them.